 How to Achieve Visibility, Traceability and Accountability in Manufacturing

-In our last post, we shared how delayed responses – gaps in time between when an event occurs and the response to that event – plague modern operations.
+Delayed responses or gaps in time between when an event occurs and the response to that event plague modern operations.
 And, while it is easy to rationalize these inherent inefficiencies as “that is just how it is,” the mounting pressures placed on the shoulders of manufacturers to adapt in response to world events and industry trends demand change.
 But, how can you change, how can you adapt, how can you ensure your operations remain resilient when you lack visibility, traceability and accountability?
 Without all three, sustainable change will fall victim to the failure of adoption, caused by subtle resistance manifesting as poor compliance and pencil whipping.

 Visibility, Traceability and Accountability